bwindsor/hrob2021/pages/en/index.md

 modified: Dan Straka
 ---

+##### 4. 5.
+2025
+This weekend, the organizing team spent in the forest to make sure that the controls are not only correctly placed but also located at nice spots.
+A few pictures from the terrain are in a [photo gallery](photos.html).

 ##### 4. 4.
 2025
 The [event bulletin](/en/bulletin.html) is available and the [entry system](https://entries.mcr2025.rogaining.cz/en/) has been launched.